All Episodes

 tim enlow

-So there's like a dozen shootings on this slide, right, where someone who was armed, a good guy, was armed and present.
+Where someone who was armed, a good guy was armed and present.

-I just sent it to them.
+I just sent it to him.

 And, you know, the most people that were shot in a situation like this were nine.

-Now you go to where there was no person armed, a good guy, present, armed, and who acted, and they waited to call 911.
+Now you go to where there was no person armed, a good guy present, armed, and who acted and they waited to call 911.

 So you're looking at 102 people shot, right?